ppy/osu-wiki/wiki/Help_Centre/en.md

 1. Open osu!.
 2. Enter the `Options` menu or hit `Control` + `O`.
 3. Type `song select` into the quick-search to jump straight to the option.
-4. Make sure `Display beatmaps from` is set to 0 stars, and that `to` is set to 10+ stars.
+4. Make sure `Display beatmaps from` is set to 0 stars, and that `up to` is set to 10+ stars.

 ![](img/beatmapdiffdisp.png "The Diplay Beatmaps setting set to the correct values")